AaronGullickson/lab_project/README.md

 The codebook should provide you with the information you need to determine the widths necessary for the `read.fwf` command.
 Note that all of the IPUMS variables are coded as numeric values.
 You need to use the codebook to see which categories these numbers correspond to in case of categorical variables.
 There is no need to recode them as factors for this assignment as we will create our own categorical variables in the next assignment.

+The IPUMS data file has no headers, so you will need to assign variable names using the `colnames` function after reading in the data (by default, it will give you variable names like "V1").
+Once you are satisfied with the dataset, save it as a CSV file with the name `ipums_data.csv` in the `output` directory.
+For future exercises, it will be quicker to read in the CSV file with proper column names than to repeat this procedure.

 ## Cleaning Data Assignment

-You will write a script in either R or Stata that cleans and organizes this data for our later analysis.
-First, you will assign missing values to all variables.
-Second, you will create the following new variables in the dataset:
+For this assignment, you will take the raw IPUMS data produced in the last assignment and clean it up.
+The data will need to be subset, variables will need to be recoded and missing values assigned.
+You will need the codebook provided by IPUMS in order to properly do this assignment.
+Here are the steps you need to follow to clean your data.
+All of the code for this exercise should go in the `organize_data.R` script under the "Clean data" heading.

+1. Code the following new variables.
+Be sure to properly assign missing values if the values on any of the original variables used to construct the new variable are missing.
+You should also include diagnostic code that checks to make sure that your re-coding was done correctly.
-- A categorical variable called `racecombo` that combines the `race` and `hispan` variables to create the following categories:
+    A) A factor variable called `racecombo` that combines the `race` and `hispan` variables to create the following categories:
     - Non-Hispanic White
     - Non-Hispanic Black
     - non-Hispanic Asian or Pacific Islander